bitpesa/api-documentation/transaction-flow.md

 #### payout_method.fields

-in case there were validation errors you can find all of the fields and their valid values for the specified payout method.
+In case there were validation errors you can find all of the fields and their valid values for the specified payout method.
 This can also include the available bank codes as well for bank payout providers.

 ## Funding transactions

-By default when creating a transaction we will collect the money from the sender.
-For more information on how to handle some collections please visit [Collections](additional-features.md#collections-from-senders).
+By default, when creating a transaction we will collect the money from the sender.
+For more information on how to handle some collections, please visit [Collections](additional-features.md#collections-from-senders).
 You can also check the [API reference documentation](https://api.bitpesa.co/documentation#fetching-possible-payin-methods
 )

-However if your site already does collection on the sender's behalf then please contact us, and we can set up an internal account with us.
+However, if your site already does collection on the sender's behalf then please contact us and we can set you up with an internal account with us.

-Once you have an internal account you can use that as well to fund transactions.
+Once you have an internal account, you can use that as well to fund transactions.

 Funding transactions can be done using the `POST /v1/accounts/debits` endpoint, with the following body: